sweetpea-org/sweetpea-py/docs/_source/guide/usage.rst

 Nesting Designs with NestedBlock
 --------------------------------

-Sweetpea also supports the experiment where a small design runs multiple times while holding one or more external factors constant for each repeat (for example, run a 2×2 task inside each session or day) with :class:`.NestedBlock`.
-:class:`.NestedBlock` treats one `inner block` as a window and repeats that window across the levels of your `external factors`.
+SweetPea supports experiments where a small design runs multiple times while holding one or more external factors constant for each repeat (for example, running a 2×2 task inside each session or day) via :class:`.NestedBlock`. :class:`.NestedBlock` treats one `inner block` as a window and repeats that window across the levels of your `external factors`.

 If you already have a :class:`.CrossBlock` or :class:`.MultiCrossBlock` that you like, :class:`.NestedBlock` lets you reuse it as a unit.

+When a :class:`.CrossBlock` call includes a block object inside ``design``, SweetPea automatically constructs a :class:`.NestedBlock` instead — no extra import is required.

 .. _nestedblock-example:

 Using NestedBlock
 ^^^^^^^^^^^^^^^^^
-:class:`.NestedBlock` can keep an external factor (e.g., task, session, etc.) constant within each window of the `inner block`.
-The `inner block` can repeat once per external combination OR vary between windows for counterbalancing.
+:class:`.NestedBlock` keeps each external factor constant within every window of the `inner block`.
+The `inner block` repeats once per external combination.
+External factors may appear in ``design`` without appearing in ``crossing``; the only requirement is that every factor listed in ``crossing`` must also appear in ``design``.

 Let's start with a 2×2 inner design: